We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although some people may find it relatively expensive, Sprinly uses high quality, mostly organic ingredients, and all the service’s meals are free of gluten, refined sugars, and artificial preservatives.

-However, Sprinly has a smaller menu than many competitors, doesn’t offer varying serving sizes, and provides limited options for some dietary patterns, so it may not be a good fit for everyone.
+However, Sprinly has a smaller menu than many competitors and doesn’t offer varying serving sizes, so it may not be a good fit for everyone.